 - 1. Analyze the rhetorical needs (the interaction of audiences, purpose/outcome, and subject) of a variety of academic and practical writing assignments. - 2.
 Apply appropriate levels of critical thinking strategies (knowledge, comprehension, application, analysis, synthesis, evaluation) in response to the rhetorical needs of an assignment. - 3.
 Implement appropriate rhetorical elements and organization (introduction, thesis, development and support, rebuttal, visuals, narration, conclusion, etc.) in response to the rhetorical needs of an assignment. - 4.
 Locate, evaluate, and integrate high-quality information and opinion in response to the rhetorical needs of an assignment. - 5.
 Craft sentences and paragraphs that communicate their ideas clearly and effectively using words, sentence patterns, and writing conventions to make their writing clear, credible, and persuasive.

 Course Requirements & Grade Breakdown:

-Below is a preliminary list of assignments.
-A note on grading: each assignment does not automatically begin with full points.
-Rather, each assignment begins with zero points; each point awarded is earned.
+Below is our list of assignment categories.
+A note on grading: each assignment does not automatically begin with a full score.
+Rather, each assignment begins at zero; each point awarded is earned.